wikieswan/safetychinese.github.io/README.md

 #My blog
-Useing a boilerplate designed by [BeiYuu.](https://github.com/beiyuu/Github-Pages-Example)
+Using a boilerplate designed by [BeiYuu.](https://github.com/beiyuu/Github-Pages-Example)